Minnie1st/iot-portfolio-minnie/README.md

-# Personal Portfolio for the IoT class <at university/school>
+# Personal Portfolio for the IoT class <at University of Tartu>

 ### Author:  Minnie